tasosfas/CS50-final-project-readme/README.md

 	 - history.html: the script that creates the page where the user can see all the actions that he/she has made.

  #### Description of application
  First, the user should register for the web page, by giving a username and a password, which must be at least 6 characters long.
 Then, the user can log in and navigate to the web application.
-In the application, the user can donate a book he/she owns to the library, or rent a book for a specific number of days.
+In the application, the user can donate a book he/she owns to the library and rent a book for a specific number of days.
 The user must also return any book he/she has rented back to the library.
-Finally, the user can also see a history of his/hers account, which contains all the actions that the user has made.
+Furthermore, the user can also see a history of his/hers account, which contains all the actions that the user has made.
+Finally, the user can log out of the application, in order to terminate the current session.
  Each page of the application is described analytically below.

  #### Register and Log in